 He cautions that lenders are a bit more conservative in Canada.
 “Canadian banks have historically been much more cautious lenders than our American counterparts, and the federal government has maintained oversight and instituted minimum lending standards to reduce the risk of correction across Canada,” Mr. Johnston said.

-Although there is no foreign buyers’ tax, be prepared to pay other taxes, such as the land transfer tax, which ranges depending on the purchase price.
+Be prepared to pay the land transfer tax, which ranges depending on the purchase price:

 “Land transfer tax is punishing, as in Toronto we are taxed twice: provincially and municipally,” Mr. Johnston said.